 The theory I want to test is that moving to a totally new environment will allow me to consciously create the programs that run in my mind, and keep control of them.
 One thing I keep hearing about Costa Rica is that it has a slower pace of life.
-I’m hoping a slower pace will help me keep control of the programs.
+I’m hoping a relaxed pace will help me maintain control of the programs.
 The pace of life in the San Francisco Bay Area is so fast, I feel like I need all the programs on autopilot just to get through everything.
 There’s no time to make conscious decisions.

 I’m hoping to create a life that I want to live, instead of a life that is living me.